vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 We have implemented it for a variety of reasons.

-First of all, it allows us to provide a prover way of extensibility - As a developer, you have control of the requests and the responses in the given platform with [extensions](/advanced/server-middleware.html#extending-middleware))
+First of all, it allows us to provide a proven way of extensibility.
+As a developer, you have control of the requests and responses in the given platform with [extensions](/advanced/server-middleware.html#extending-middleware))

 All platform credentials are stored only on the server side and not exposed to the frontend part of your application.